 Where Can You Get San Marzano Tomatoes?

 Unfortunately, finding fresh San Marzano tomatoes for sale in the United States is quite difficult.
 You’re very likely to have to opt for canned tomatoes like this best seller.
-When purchasing canned tomatoes for Italian cooking, be sure to look for certified San Marzanos, named after the region of Italy from whence they hail.
+When purchasing canned tomatoes for Italian cooking in stores, be sure to look for certified San Marzanos, named after the region of Italy from whence they hail.